2024-25 Edition

 Christopher C. Hughes, Ph.D.
 University of London, Director of Edwards Lifesciences Center for Advanced Cardiovascular Technology and Professor of Molecular Biology and Biochemistry; Biomedical Engineering (tissue engineering, growth and patterning of blood vessels)

 Kei Igarashi, Ph.D.
-University of Tokyo, Assistant Professor of Anatomy and Neurobiology; Biomedical Engineering
+University of Tokyo, Associate Professor of Anatomy and Neurobiology; Biomedical Engineering

 James V. Jester, Ph.D.
 University of Southern California, Jack H. Skirball Endowed Chair in Ophthalmology Research and Professor of Ophthalmology; Biomedical Engineering